University of Pittsburgh: Development of the polio vaccine

 In the early 20th century, epidemics of polio began to hit the United States and other industrialized countries.
 As hospitals filled with patients in iron lungs, and tens of thousands were left disabled, the fear of polio grew, leading to the closing of many public facilities.
-Meanwhile, Dr. Jonas Salk had set up the University of Pittsburgh's Virus Research Lab in the basement of what is now Salk Hall.
+Meanwhile, Jonas Salk had set up the University of Pittsburgh's Virus Research Lab in the basement of what is now Salk Hall.
 By 1951, Salk and his team had begun immunization experiments in monkeys using dead polio virus.
 Soon, however, Salk began to test inoculations in paralyzed polio patients and by 1953 human trials among the general population were initiated.
 By the spring of the following year, the largest controlled field trials in medical history were underway, and by 1955 the vaccine developed by Salk and his researchers was declared effective.
 By 1962, Salk's vaccine had reduced the incidence of polio in the United States by 95 percent.
 The breakthroughs in immunology and vaccine development at Pitt by Salk and his team are considered one of the most significant scientific and medical achievements in history.